MLB to replace Topps with Fanatics in shake-up of trading card industry

 An online retailer with designs on expanding its revenue streams, Fanatics was recently valued at $18 billion, per CNBC.
 The company’s chairman, Michael Rubin, owns the NBA’s Philadelphia 76ers and the NHL’s New Jersey Devils.

 The NHL and the NHLPA have trading card licensing agreements with Upper Deck, while Topps provides a digital trading card platform for the hockey league.
-Topps, run by former Walt Disney Co. chairman Michael Eisner, also manufactures official trading cards for several major soccer entities, including MLS, Bundesliga and the UEFA Champions League, as well as for Formula 1.
+Topps, run by former Walt Disney Co. chairman Michael Eisner, also manufactures official trading cards for several major soccer entities, including MLS, the German Bundesliga and the UEFA Champions League, as well as for Formula One.

 Separate agreements are needed to license both a given sports league’s logos and other branding marks and players’ names and likenesses from their unions.